Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 In a shrinking industry
 - Companies compete more about aggressive for smaller business
 - This puts pressure on sales prices
-- However some companies might be rushing to exit leaving those that stay to consolidate a stronger position buy buying up market share
+- However some companies might be rushing to exit leaving those that stay to consolidate a stronger position by buying up market share

 ### Profit/income gross net